 Enclosure- The required first floor rear porch shall have no enclosure.
 The required second floor rear porch can be enclosed up to 100% of its total length.
 Such enclosures shall be unconditioned.
-Permitted methods of enclosure are:

-- a.
-Insect screening - b.
-Wood shutters, louvers and lattice
+Permitted methods of enclosure are Insect screening or Wood shutters, louvers and lattice